Purdue-CS193/homework-0-iaskar0/index.md

+# Ibrahim Askar's first CS193 homework

+- I like that this class is taught by students
+- I like that CS193 helps with other coding classes
+- I like that this class uses ed discussion

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.